uhessentials/uhessentials.github.io/index.md

 The goal of this milestone was to implement significant functionality features to our application.
 This includes:
 - linking pages to each other
 - working forms (ex. dropdowns, checkboxes, submission)
-- creating a database collections for campus, thread, and topic.
+- creating database collections for campus, thread, and topic.

 Although our ultimate goal is to have UH Essentials working and running for all UH campuses, as of right now, this application will only service the UH Manoa campus.
 (You may view our whole vision for this project below in the section titled "[The Future Vision](#the-future-vision)")